 Based on the drilling rig/contractor factors and the downhole concerns, the FO will determine a final priority rating for the well.
 The FO must update the priority and the Priority Reason in the APD Engineering review screen in AFMSS (screen GLB.79) with the final priority rating.
-When updating the Priority Reason, the FO must leave the original remarks, and add additional remarks or add "no changes" as appropriate to document the final priority.
+If the FO changes the priority, the FO must leave the original remarks in the Priority Reason, and add additional remarks to indicate why they changed the priority and to specify which operations need to be witnessed.
+If the FO does not change the prority, the FO mustadd "no changes" to the Priority Reason.
 The updated Priority Reason must also include the date of the update and the name of the person entering the update even if no changes are made to the priority.